 The finance manager opens up their dashboard, does a quick check of the employee's claim, then approves (or denies) it for payment.

-- This process takes seconds
+• This process takes seconds

-- There's no need to search through your email inbox and open attachments
+• There's no need to search through your email inbox and open attachments

-- Receipts are saved digitally to the correct folder
+• Receipts are saved digitally to the correct folder

-- Approved claims are sent to your accounting tools for payment
+• Approved claims are sent to your accounting tools for payment

 When you think about the sheer amount of your day spent on manual processes, it's alarming.
-Expense reports are probably already costing your travellers and finance team valuable time, simply because the system is awkward.
+Expense reports are probably already costing your travelers and finance team valuable time, simply because the system is awkward.

 Reimbursable expenses made easy with Spendesk